Rahma5983/My-CollegeandHostel-LTSU-Website/README.md

 Pages for:

-Home / Welcome
+- Home / Welcome

-About the college
+- About the college

-Hostel facilities & rules
+- Hostel facilities & rules

-Admissions / How to Apply
+- Admissions / How to Apply

-Contact / Location (with an enquiry/contact form placeholder)
+- Contact / Location (with an enquiry/. contact form placeholder)

-Easy to extend static content
+- Easy to extend static content

-Accessible HTML structure and semantic markup
+- Accessible HTML structure and semantic markup

-Lightweight and fast: no unnecessary dependencies unless using a framework
+- Lightweight and fast: no unnecessary dependencies unless using a framework

 ## Tech stack

 List the stack actually used in the project (edit as needed).
 Typical options:

-HTML
+- HTML

-CSS
+- CSS

-Javascript
+- Javascript

-Bootstrap
+- Bootstrap

 ## Installation & local development